-High on Doi Suthep mountain sits Wat Phra That Doi Suthep, a magnificent temple draped in gold also known as Doi Suthep Temple, the most sacred temple in northern Thailand and one of the most important Buddhist temple in Chiang Mai Province.
+Perched high on Mount Doi Suthep is Wat Phra That Doi Suthep, a magnificent Buddhist temple draped in gold, also known as Doi Suthep Temple, the holiest temple in northern Thailand and one of the most sacred temples in Chiang Mai Province.
 Wat means temple in Thai.

 Many local Thais pay homage to the Buddha image during Visakha Buchaa Buddhist Holiday.

 Across the street from the temple, there are a number of delicious food stalls where you can grab a bite to eat before visiting the monastery.
 Options like Pad Thai, Tom Yung Kung, and even sweets like ice cream and cookies are available to keep you going.

 An abundance of souvenirs is aligned among the stalls offering gifts that can last a lifetime.
 Handmade jackets, shirts, pants, wooden frogs, and mini statues are just a few of the many popular items you can find.

 Look out for the immense golden Buddha statue that stands next to the entrance of the temple.
 It can be reached via a separate path and makes an ideal photo opportunity to preserve the memory of your trip to Doi Suthep Mountain.

 It is very difficult to know exactly when Phra That Doi Suthep was built, but legend says it was founded in 1383.

 According to one of the legends, King Kuena of Chiang Mai chose a lucky White Elephant to transport an important relic of the Lord Buddha to its proper place.
 During a religious ceremony in which they placed the relic on the elephant’s back and made a vow, the king let the animal run free.